infralicious/terraform-aws-securityhub-batchupdatefindings/README.md

   }' | yq -P . > findings.yaml
 ```

+### Test

+1. Run a plan
+1. Retrieve the existing suppression for a specific finding
+1. Use `terraform apply -target` to suppress and add a note to the same finding
+1. Repeat the previous retrieval to see the new result
+1. Compare with the old result and see if there are differences

 ### Compare the counts between suppressions and codified suppressions

 This will give the count of suppressions in aws.